 Goof: In the opening scene when Rachel is talking to Melissa, both of their arms constantly change positions in between every shot.

 Trivia: Rachel has now officially kissed all five of her friends.
 She kissed Monica to get the apartment back in "The One with all the Haste".
 She kissed Ross while they were dating starting in "The One Where Ross Finds Out".
-She first kisses Joey on New Years in "The One with all the Resolutions".
+She first kisses Joey at New Year's in "The One with all the Resolutions".
 She gets kissed by Chandler while he is covering up his affair with Monica in "The One with all the Kissing".
 Now, she has kissed Phoebe.

 Monica: (about Rachel and Melissa) They were lovers.